rekonstrukt/swedishbutterflies/README.md

     database: 'test4'
 ```

-If you prefer to use environment variables and reference those in the `config.yml`, the file can look like this:
+If you prefer to use environment variables for the credentials and reference those in the `config.yml`, the file can look like this:

     default:
       sebms: